phisiart/C-Compiler/README.md

 #### Windows
 To build it in Windows, you need to use Microsoft Visual Studio **2015**.
 Even VS2013 is too old.
 You can download VS2015 Community Edition [here](https://www.visualstudio.com/).

-Open `C-Compiler.sln` in Visual Studio, and you should be able to build it.
+Open `C-Compiler.sln` in Visual Studio.

+I'm using the `System.Collections.Immutable` package and `NUnit` for unit testing.
+So, you need to install these from NuGet.

 #### OS X
 To build it in OS X, you need to use Xamarin Studio, which includes a Mono compiler.
-I'm using Xamarin Studio 5.9.5 with Mono 4.0.3.
-I've heard that Mono 3.8+ supports C# 6.0.
-You can simply install the latest Xamarin Studio [here](http://xamarin.com/download).
+I'm using Xamarin Studio 5.10 with Mono 4.2.1.
+Older versions of Mono don't support C# 6.0 features very well (I got compiler errors), so I choose the **Alpha** channel of Xamarin which gives me a newer Mono.
+You can simply install the latest Xamarin Studio Alpha [here](https://releases.xamarin.com/category/alpha/).

-Open `C-Compiler.sln` in Xamarin Studio, and you should be able to build it.
+Open `C-Compiler.sln` in Xamarin Studio.

+I'm using the `System.Collections.Immutable` package and `NUnit` for unit testing.
+So, you need to install these from NuGet.

 #### Linux
 To build it in Linux, you need to have Mono.
 I'm using Mono 4.3.0 on my Linux.
 I've heard that Mono 3.8+ supports C# 6.0.

 It seems that `apt-get` would give you a very old Mono.
 If that's the case for you, you need to manually install a newer Mono by building from the source code.
 You can find it [here](https://github.com/mono/mono#compilation-and-installation).

+I'm using the `System.Collections.Immutable` package and `NUnit` for unit testing.
+So, you need to install these from NuGet.

 Type the following command: